Love is generous, love is kind and love is selfless – we see that in all God gives to us; how will you respond?

 Ways to Make a Difference

-If you wish to get involved in our efforts by volunteering, please get in touch via the form below.
-If you wish to contribute financially, there is the PayPal button for instant donations or the Parish Giving Scheme for regular giving.
+If you wish to get involved in our efforts by volunteering, please get in touch via the form at the foot of this page.
+If you wish to contribute financially, there is the PayPal button which is best for instant one-off donations, or the Parish Giving Scheme which is best for regular giving.

-You can make an instant gift via PayPal, as below.
+You can make an instant gift (or a regular donation) via PayPal.

 PayPal’s facilities allow you to choose how much you wish to donate and whether to contribute via your PayPal account or bank card.